jsmithb117/minesweeper/README.md

 but again, this doesn't work.
 The only thing that I can think of that would work is to add all properties to all actions and only use the properties that I need but that just seems wrong.

 Until I solve this problem, I'm going to type the actions as 'any' in the reducers.
 There's also another any type in store.ts, but that's a problem for another day.

+Update: I ended up going with the 'add all properties to all actions' route in the fullstack branch.
+I added a function that takes in an 'options' object that creates an action with all properties set to null, then updates the necessary properties of the action from the options object.
+I tried to create it in such a way that if I need to create a new action with a new payload property, I only need to change the interface and the 'baseActionCreator' function, but there may be other things I'd need to update.
+If I find that this solutions isn't easily maintainable, I'll explore other patterns to refactor to.
+It seems to work fine right now, time will tell.